DepriFromEarth/hdd-survival-guide/README.md

 DON'T USE OTHER DEFRAGMENTATION PROGRAMS AFTER THE OPTIMIZATION, USE ONLY THE INCLUDED MS TOOL, BECAUSE EVERY TOOL PLACES THE FILES AT A DIFFERENT OFFSET ON YOUR HDD, BECAUSE ALL TOOL THINK THEY KNOW IT BETTER!

+I suggest leaving write-buffer cache on and it should be by default but if you are worried about data loss its completely fine to disable it but speeds may suffer.
+You can check if it on by opening Run and typing "devmgmt.msc" look for "Disk drives" collapse the section and right click your desired drive then goto policies to disable or enable it.

 Now we will optimize the file system.
 I will being using changes suggest by amitxv

 Open CMD & enter the commands below.